OSHA Cleaning Certification

 What does OSHA training cover?

-Topics covered in training depend on the duration of courses selected, the industry, and the special needs of particular work environments.
+Topics covered in the OSHA online cleaning certification depends on the duration of courses selected, the industry, and the special needs of particular work environments.
 Upon the completion of OSHA training, an employee should be well versed in the safety and health considerations to ensure their work environment and practices meet state and federal requirements.

 All training covers the safety of hazardous materials, occupational health concerns, and environmental control.
 Employers can select industry-specific training to cover the unique concerns and requirements their employees face.